MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Deploying-Microsoft-Dynamics-NAV-on-a-Microsoft-Azure-Virtual-Machine.md

     cd C:\Cloud\HowTo
     ```

-##  <a name="ModSetPartnerSettings"></a> Modifying the Set\-PartnerSettings File
+##  <a name="ModSetPartnerSettings"></a> Modifying the Set-PartnerSettings File
- The [!INCLUDE[nav_prov_long](includes/nav_prov_long_md.md)] include the Set\-PartnerSettings.ps1 script.
-The Set\-PartnerSettings.ps1 script contains parameters that are used by the Example\-1VM.ps1 file to configure the [!INCLUDE[navnow](includes/navnow_md.md)] deployment.
-In this procedure, you will create a copy of the Set\-PartnerSettings.ps1 file, and then modify the copy to include the settings for your installation.
-You could modify Set\-PartnerSetting.ps1 directly, but using a copy enables you to test different parameter values without having to change Set\-PartnerSettings.ps1 every time.
+ The [!INCLUDE[nav_prov_long](includes/nav_prov_long_md.md)] include the Set-PartnerSettings.ps1 script.
+The Set-PartnerSettings.ps1 script contains parameters that are used by the Example-1VM.ps1 file to configure the [!INCLUDE[navnow](includes/navnow_md.md)] deployment.
+In this procedure, you will create a copy of the Set-PartnerSettings.ps1 file, and then modify the copy to include the settings for your installation.
+You could modify Set-PartnerSetting.ps1 directly, but using a copy enables you to test different parameter values without having to change Set-PartnerSettings.ps1 every time.

-#### To make a copy of the Set\-PartnerSettings.ps1 file
+#### To make a copy of the Set-PartnerSettings.ps1 file

-1. In Windows PowerShell ISE, on the **File** menu, choose **Open**, and then find and open the Set\-PartnerSettings.ps1 file.
+1. In Windows PowerShell ISE, on the **File** menu, choose **Open**, and then find and open the Set-PartnerSettings.ps1 file.

      The file is located in the Cloud\\Howto folder.

 2. On the **File** menu, choose **Save As**.

-3. Save the file in the same folder as Set\-PartnerSettings.ps1 and give it the name **Set\-PartnerSettings\-CUSTOM.ps1**.
+3. Save the file in the same folder as Set-PartnerSettings.ps1 and give it the name **Set-PartnerSettings-CUSTOM.ps1**.

-     Because you save this file in the same folder as Set\-PartnerSettings.ps1, the Set\-PartnerSettings\-CUSTOM.ps1 file is automatically loaded by the Example\_1VM.ps1 script.
+     Because you save this file in the same folder as Set-PartnerSettings.ps1, the Set-PartnerSettings-CUSTOM.ps1 file is automatically loaded by the Example\_1VM.ps1 script.

     > [!NOTE]
     >  By default, the example scripts search the *Cloud\\HowTo* folder for files that contain the text "custom" in the file name, so it is important that only one custom settings file is included in the folder when you run the scripts.

-#### To modify the Set\-PartnerSettings\-Custom.ps1 file
+#### To modify the Set-PartnerSettings-Custom.ps1 file

-1. In the Set\-PartnerSettings\-Custom.ps1 file, locate the  **Azure subscription settings** section.
+1. In the Set-PartnerSettings-Custom.ps1 file, locate the  **Azure subscription settings** section.

      The parameters in this section configure Microsoft Azure subscription settings.